Strikes buffet profits at Air France-KLM | Malay Mail

 PARIS, Aug 1 — A wave of strikes battered earnings at Air France-KLM in the second quarter, but higher passenger numbers meant the group stayed in the black, it said today.

-The Franco-Dutch company estimated the cost of the 15 days of strikes between February and June at €335 million (approx. RM1.6 billion).
+The Franco-Dutch company estimated the cost of the 15 days of strikes between February and June at €335 million (RM1.5 billion).

+The bitter dispute over salaries led to the resignation in May of CEO Jean-Marc Janaillac.

+The group reported net profits of €109 million for the period of April to June.
+That was down sharply from €593 million for the same period last year, although that figure was boosted by new accounting rules.

 In just the second quarter, the impact of the strikes was estimated at around €260 million.